Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_02.md

 ### Lists and Arrays

-Until now we saw scalar variables, like numbers and strings.
+Until now, we saw scalar variables, like numbers and strings.
 What if we need to store a list of values, like a list of all employee titles in your office, list of branch locations of your office, and so on?

-It's just not pratical to store each value in an individual scalar variable.
-Perl let's you group related scalar values into a list.
+It's just not practical to store each value in an individual scalar variable.
+Perl lets you group related scalar values into a list.

 A list is an ordered sequence of integers and strings.
 A list can contain other lists.
-You can use the `@` operator to create a list, and the elements are enclosed in parentheses, separeted by commas.
+You can use the `@` operator to create a list, and the elements are enclosed in parentheses, separated by commas.

 ```perl
 #!/usr/bin/perl